 - ISO 27001:2013 - Information Security Management Systems

 We also hold the British Standard BS OHSAS 18001 2007 - Occupational Health and Safety Management System.

 - What added extras do they provide?

-Before you agree to use an archiving service, find out exactly what's included.
-Some companies just offer a place to store archived documents, similar to self-storage facilities, which don’t offer any security features.
+Before you agree to use a document archiving service, find out exactly what's included.
+Some companies just provide a place to store archived documents - similar to self-storage facilities - without offering any security features.